 What to do if you are worried a child is being abused (2015)

 Safer Practice, Safer Learning (NIACE 2007)

+SET Guidelies

 4.1 These guidelines apply to all adults, including volunteers, working in or on behalf of The Trust.
 They are to be read in conjunction with the EPUT Trust Safeguarding policy and guidelines.